 About

 When after decades of delighting thousands of young readers, Boston’s beloved Children’s Bookshop closed its doors due to COVID and ended its decades-long children’s poetry competition, sisters Maya and Alissa Rabin decided to pick up the torch and give other children the same joy of opportunity to share their poetry with like-minded peers and experienced judges.
-They formed a non-profit Boston Children’s Poetry, Org., created the website, solicited judges and voila – Boston’s annual Children’s Poetry Competition was born.
+They formed a non-profit Boston Children’s Poetry, Org., created the website, solicited judges and voila – New England’s annual Children’s Poetry Competition was born.
 The Competition is designed to encourage children from pre-K through 8th grade to share their poems with the public and read the poetry of other young poets to create a vibrant community of their own.

 People